aherne/c-data-structures-api/documentation/reference_guide/trees.md

 Out of the sheer variety of trees available, only most common ones were chosen to be implemented:

-- **Tree**: an *n-ary tree* used to store node hierarchies.
+- **Tree**: a generic (*n-ary*) tree used to store node hierarchies.
 Nodes and their operations are encapsulated by **TreeNode** class.
 	- **NonUniqueTree**: extends **Tree**, allowing nodes with duplicate values
 		- Strengths:
-			- smallest memory footprint: because it uses nothing but
+			- smallest memory footprint: because it holds nothing but nodes themselves
 			- very fast on insert/delete: because it's just setting a couple of local relationships
 		- Weaknesses:
 			- very slow on searches: because it requires scanning the whole tree hierarchy.